Cody Gibson: The Ultimate Fighter 31

 In mid-March 2023, it was announced that Gibson would be competing in the thirty-first season of The Ultimate Fighter 31.

 In the quarterfinal Gibson faced Mando Gutierrez, and won the fight via TKO in the first round.

 In the semi-final, Gibson faced Rico DiSciullo, and won the fight via submission in the first round.

 Gibson faced The Ultimate Fighter Season 27 winner Brad Katona in the tournament final on August 19, 2023, at UFC 292.
 He lost the fight via unanimous decision.
 The bout won the Fight of the Night award.

 Return to UFC

 Gibson was scheduled to face Davey Grant on March 23, 2024, at UFC on ESPN 53.
 However, Grant withdrew due to injury and was replaced by Miles Johns.
 Gibson lost the bout by unanimous decision.

 Gibson faced Brian Kelleher on July 20, 2024, at UFC on ESPN 60.
 He won the fight by an arm-triangle choke submission in the first round.

 Gibson faced Chad Anheliger on November 2, 2024, at UFC Fight Night 246.
 He won the fight by unanimous decision.

 Gibson faced Da'Mon Blackshear on March 15, 2025, at UFC Fight Night 254.
 He lost the fight via a kimura submission in the second round.

 Gibson faced Aori Qileng on October 18, 2025, at UFC Fight Night 262.
 He lost the fight by technical knockout 21 seconds into the first round.

+Replacing Muin Gafurov on short notice, Gibson faced promotional newcomer Abdul Hussein on July 25, 2026 at UFC Fight Night 282.
+He lost the fight via an arm-triangle choke in round three.

+On August 12, 2026, it was reported that Gibson was once again removed from the UFC roster.